 The marginal state tax rate you expect to pay on any additional earnings or taxable distributions.

-Investors should carefully consider the investment objectives, risks, charges and expenses of the American Funds.
-This and other important information is contained in the prospectuses, which can be obtained from your financial representative or downloaded.
-Please read the prospectuses carefully before you invest or send money.
+Investors should carefully consider investment objectives, risks, charges and expenses.
+This and other important information is contained in the fund prospectuses and summary prospectuses, which can be obtained from a financial professional and should be read carefully before investing.